fenglisa/rails-budget-app/README.md

-# A Sinatra Budgeting App
+# BeneBudget
-### Budget your way!
+### A Rails Budgeting App
-Keeps track of your purchases and your remaining budget through the months.
+Keeps track of your purchases and cashback benefits through the months.

 ## Installation